A History of Excellence

 In 1972, Moline Public Hospital began educating emergency medical services providers.
 This program offered certificates in emergency medical technician-basic and paramedic.
 This program continued as a tradition until 2011 when the program was discontinued by Trinity College of Nursing & Health Sciences in an effort to move the College toward degree-granting programs.

-In 1989, Moline Public and Lutheran Hospitals, both located in Moline, Illinois, merged to become United Medical Center, thus creating United Medical Center School of Nursing and United Medical Center Schools of Allied Health.
+In 1989, Moline Public and Lutheran Hospitals, both located in Moline, Illinois, merged to become United Medical Center, thus creating the United Medical Center School of Nursing and United Medical Center Schools of Allied Health.
 On October 1, 1992, United Medical Center merged with Franciscan Hospital in Rock Island, Illinois, to become Trinity Medical Center, thus creating Trinity Medical Center School of Nursing and Trinity Medical Center Schools of Allied Health.

 Trinity School of Nursing transitioned from granting hospital-based diplomas to a 2 + 2 program awarding associate and baccalaureate degrees from 1994 - 1996.
 In 1996, Trinity School of Nursing applied for candidacy to become recognized as an accredited college of nursing.
 Degree-granting authority was granted by the Higher Learning Commission in 1998 and the nursing school assumed the name Trinity College of Nursing.
 Our institution was referred to as Trinity College of Nursing and Schools of Allied Health.

 From 2001 to 2002, the Trinity Schools of Allied Health transitioned the Radiography certificate program into an Associate of Applied Science program, thus eliminating the certificate option within this discipline.
 The Emergency Medical Services and Surgical Technology programs developed associate of applied science degree tracks while maintaining the option for students to obtain a certificate in each of these disciplines.
-With the transition to degree-granting status within the allied health programs, Trinity College of Nursing and Schools of Allied Health sought accreditation as a two year and above degree granting college.
-In 2003, the Higher Learning Commission awarded degree granting authority in the disciplines of radiography, emergency medical services, and surgical technology, thus assuming the name Trinity College of Nursing & Health Sciences.
+With the transition to degree-granting status within the allied health programs, Trinity College of Nursing and Schools of Allied Health sought accreditation as a two-year and above degree-granting college.
+In 2003, the Higher Learning Commission awarded degree-granting authority in the disciplines of radiography, emergency medical services, and surgical technology, thus assuming the name Trinity College of Nursing & Health Sciences.

 Trinity College received degree-granting authority for the Associate of Applied Science in Respiratory Care in 2005.
-The first cohort of Respiratory Care students was enrolled in in 2007.
+The first cohort of Respiratory Care students was enrolled in 2007.

 The nursing program was expanded in 2008 to include the first pre-licensure baccalaureate degree at Trinity College.
 The Bachelor of Science in Nursing - Accelerated program was designed for graduates holding a bachelor's degree in a field other than nursing.
 The Bachelor of Science in Nursing - Basic program was implemented in 2010.
 This pre-licensure nursing program offered an avenue for obtaining a baccalaureate degree for students who did not already hold a nursing license or a previous bachelor's degree.

 Trinity College of Nursing & Health Sciences obtained approval to offer a Bachelor of Science in Health Sciences degree in June 2013.
 This program was designed for graduates of associate or certificate health sciences programs.
 The first cohort of Bachelor of Science in Health Sciences students was enrolled in the fall of 2013.
 Trinity College of Nursing & Health Sciences was also approved to offer a Master of Science in Nursing degree in June 2013.
 The first graduate program at Trinity College enrolled students in spring 2014.
 This program offered two options: Nursing Education and Leadership in Health Care Systems.
 In January 2018, the College received approval to offer the Master of Science in Nursing-Direct Entry program option, a pre-licensure graduate degree for students who hold a non-nursing baccalaureate degree.
 The first cohort of students began in summer 2018.
-Trinity College continues to develop nursing and health sciences programs to meet the health care needs of our local community and beyond.
+Trinity College continues to develop nursing and health sciences programs to meet the healthcare needs of our local community and beyond.

 The Trinity College Seal is inscribed with a golden lamp.
 This lamp of knowledge symbolizes the search for wisdom and knowledge.
 Upon graduation from Trinity College of Nursing & Health Sciences, alumni hold a lifelong affiliation with one of the finest nursing and health science colleges in the region.